 Many believe it refers to the Chinese word “Kalan Chauhuy” which means “what falls and grows”.

-This refers to the plant’s ability to produce its own roots and develop a new baby plant through its leaves.
+This refers to this fast-growing plant’s ability to produce its own roots and develop a new baby plant through its leaves.

-The plant also has several common names which are as follows:
+The Donkey Ears plant also has several common names which are as follows:

 - Tree of Life